viasmo1/edem-airflow-practise/README.md

 ### Launching Airflow

+- Try to launch Airflow in docker compose with LocalExecutor configuration

+You can also wait until your teacher gives you the solution but it's always worth to try!
+Once you have the docker-compose.yml:

-Run in the terminal the following command:
+- Run in the terminal the following command:

 `docker-compose up`